ablab/stringdecomposer/README.md

 ## Version X.X

+As an input StringDecomposer (SD) algorithm takes the set of monomers (typically, alpha satellites) and a genomic segment (assembly, Oxford Nanopore or a PacBio HiFi read) that contains a tandem repeat constituted by the given monomers.
-StringDecomposer (SD) algorithm takes the set of monomers and a long error-prone read (or a genomic segment) and partitions this read into distinct monomers, providing an accurate translation of each read from a nucleotide alphabet into a monomer alphabet.
+StringDecomposer partitions this segment into distinct monomers, providing an accurate translation from the nucleotide alphabet into the monomer alphabet.

 ## Installation

-The recommended way to install SD is using conda package manager:
+The recommended way to install StringDecomposer is with conda package manager:
 ```
 conda install -c bioconda stringdecomposer
 ```

-Alternatively, SD can be installed from source.
+Alternatively, StringDecomposer can be installed from source.

 Requirements:
 - Linux (OSX is currently not supported)